boizz/PPTP-L2TP-IPSec-VPN-auto-installation-script-for-CentOS-7/README.md

 ### step 1

-put `vpn-script-for-centos7.sh` in your server
+put `vpn-script-for-centos7.sh` in your server.

 ### step 2

-Execute this script
+Execute this script.
 ```
 sh vpn-script-for-centos7.sh
 ```

 ### step 3
-Set up your configuration
+Set up your configuration.

 ###Completed!